This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 What to Expect on Arrival in Tangier

-If you do want a day tour guide, it is far better to book one through a recognized organization, or your hotel if you’re staying overnight.
+If you do want a knowledgeable local Moroccan guide, it is far better to book one through a recognized organization, or your hotel if you’re staying overnight.
 This means your tour guide will be accredited, knowledgeable, and will speak English.

-We recommend this highly rated Tangier full day grand private tour, where you’ll explore the old and new city of Tangier with an expert guide, and learn about the civilizations that have helped shape the port city.
-You’ll also get to visit the fantastic Caves of Hercules, inhabited since Neolithic times, and wander the maze-like streets of the Medina.
+We recommend this highly rated Tangier full-day grand private tour, where you’ll explore the old and new city of Tangier with an expert local guide, and learn about the civilizations that have helped shape the port city.
+You’ll also get to visit the fantastic Neolithic Hercules Caves at promontory Cap Spartel and wander the maze-like streets of the old Medina.

 Where to Stay in Tangier

-If you decide to stay in Tangier, we highly recommend Mimi Calpe, a European-style boutique hotel with a Moroccan vibe.
+If you decide to stay in Tangier and enjoy a short break, we highly recommend Mimi Calpe, a European-style boutique hotel with a Moroccan vibe.

 The hotel is stylish but retains a Moroccan feel.
 There is a stunning pool on the roof terrace, with fantastic views of the city and ocean.
 Breakfast is a little sparse, as is the Moroccan way, but more will be provided if you ask.